CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   **any notNull(str variable, str invalidCode=NULL, boolean
     stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is not a NULL value, FALSE or invalidCode otherwise.
+    -   TRUE if “variable” is not a NULL value, FALSE or invalidCode otherwise.

 -   **any notEmpty(str variable, str invalidCode=NULL, boolean
     stopOnInvalid=FALSE)**
-    -   TRUE if "variable" is not an empty string, FALSE or invalidCode otherwise.
+    -   TRUE if “variable” is not an empty string, FALSE or invalidCode otherwise.